thinh-vu/blog_tutorials/vnstock/README.md

 vnstock is a Python package to retrieve the Vietnam stock market data from [TCBS](https://tcbs.com.vn).

-vnstock allows the user to download both historical, intraday stock data, and market insights from [TCBS](https://tcbs.com.vn).
+vnstock allows the user to download historical, intraday stock data and market insights from [TCBS](https://tcbs.com.vn).

 vnstock is relying on public/private APIs to provide stock data.
 It is **FREE** and has **NO LIMITATIONS**.

-## :hammer_and_wrench: Installation
+## 🛠 Installation

-To get this package working you will need to **install it via pip** (with a Python 3.7 version or higher) on the terminal by typing:
+To get this package working, you will need to **install it via pip** (with a Python 3.7 version or higher) on the terminal by typing:

 ``$ pip install vnstock``

 ---

-## :computer: Usage
+## 💻 Usage
-You can understand some basic functionality of vnstock package by following this guide.
+You can understand some basic functionality of the vnstock package by following this guide.

 ### :chart_with_upwards_trend: Historical Data Retrieval